All Episodes

 Yeah.

-Am I wrong on my observation?
+Am I wrong in my observation?

-We reported about a month ago that uh about as often as once a month, Congress is alerted that a member or uh a staffer of a member has been unmasked by the intelligence community.
+We reported about a month ago that about as often as once a month, Congress is alerted that a member or a staffer of a member has been unmasked by the intelligence community.

 That's a large frequency.